 Courses involving computer instruction, quantitative analysis, operations management, global logistics and supply chain management as well as many other business courses are supported by seven computerized classrooms and open laboratory facilities.
 These classrooms provide students with hands-on learning experiences using software and tools for business information systems integration, development and decision making.
 Special laboratories include multimedia presentation and advanced networking and information security facilities.

-The ISDS Department offers Bachelor of Business Administration (BBA) degrees in Management Information Systems (MIS) and Global Logistics and Supply Chain Management, as well as an Associate of Applied Science (AAS) degree in Business Computer Information Systems (BCIS).
+The ISDS Department offers Bachelor of Business Administration (BBA) degrees in Management Information Systems (MIS) and Global Logistics and Supply Chain Management (GLSCM), as well as an Associate of Applied Science (AAS) degree in Business Computer Information Systems (BCIS).
 A minor in Computer Information Systems is also available.

 Faculty introduce relevant theories, followed by hands-on experience with associated business applications.
-Both degrees emphasize using computing technology within business and public sector settings through hands-on teaching methods, and include techniques and best practices related to managing information resources.
+Both degrees emphasize using computing technology within business and public sector settings using engaged teaching methods, and include techniques and best practices related to managing information resources.
 Students are also able to focus on the technical and security aspects of diverse computing environments.

-The BBA in Global Logistics and Supply Chain Management offers students the opportunity to study in a new and exciting field.
+The BBA in Global Logistics and Supply Chain Management offers students the opportunity to study in a growing and exciting field.
 Logistics refers to moving material and personnel into and within a business, and distributing final products to customers.
-Logistics students complete all university requirements and degree curriculum required of business majors, along with professional courses in the logistics area.
-Students without significant logistics experience will also complete a logistics internship.
+Students without significant logistics experience will need to complete a logistics internship.